hajowieland/kubewatch-python/README.md

 # kubewatch-python

-kubewatch clone written in Python with Slack support
+A kubewatch clone written in Python with Slack support.